-Applicants, tenants and co-operative members are responsible to declare any assets they own that are identified in the table below and provide appropriate verification documents for each asset.
-The housing provider is responsible to identify which assets are included and which are excluded when determining eligibility.
+Applicants and tenants are responsible to declare any assets they own that are identified in the table below and provide appropriate verification documents for each asset.
+The Housing Provider is responsible to identify which assets are included and which are excluded when determining eligibility.